aridjayarecipes/cutesrecipes.web.app/content/post/1760-recipe-of-ultimate-spinach-and-coconut-rice.md

 ##### The ingredients needed to make Spinach and coconut rice:

 1. Prepare 1 onion brown , finely chopped
-1. Take 2 cloves garlic , crushed with the flat of a chef's knife and finely chopped
+1. Take 2 cloves garlic , crushed with the flat of a chef&#39;s knife and finely chopped
 1. Take 2 cups rice long-grain
 1. Take 1/2 cup coconut shredded
 1. Get 1 can coconut cream